No bragging rights for NC’s longest legislative session - NewsBreak

 The North Carolina General Assembly is going to stay in Republican hands after the 2022 midterms.
 F...
-Subscribe to The Johnstonian News today.
+Subscribe to The Wilson Times today.
 This content is available in full to subscribers.
 Click the link below to get unlimited access to our content.

+Stacey Abrams kicked off her first round of campaign stops with a pledge to expand Medicaid in Georgia.
+Affordable healthcare is always a hot issue—but not as hot as one of the statements Abrams made on Monday night.
+“I did the work and now I want the job,” Abrams...

 Never in North Carolina has a legislative long session been so long.
 The first session of North Carolina’s two-year legislative cycle is called the “long session,” and the 2021 one lived up to its name.
 It is the longest long session in state history and, though the House and Senate are not planning to do more business during brief meetings in early April and early May, the final tally is not yet set.